freelawproject/hr/handbook/handbook.md

 5. Use a strong password on your laptop and encrypt your disk.

 ### Physical Security

-The nature of our work puts at some personal risk.
-We place personal records online for millions of people, some of whom may not be safe.
+The nature of our work may put us at some personal risk.
+We place personal records online for millions of people, some of whom may be dangerous.
 Do not share personal information like the address of the FLP headquarters or phone number in public locations or with people that you do not trust.

 ### Email Accounts & Document Sharing
 We will set you up with an organizational Google Suite account.
 This will provide you access to all the basic necessities like email, calendar, and shared storage.